particle-iot/docs/src/content/hardware/migration-guides/msom-p2-migration-guide.md

 The Platform ID of the msom (35, `PLATFORM_MSOM`) is different from that of the P2 (32) because of the different hardware.

-If you have a product based on the P2, you will need to create a separate product for devices using the M SoM.
+If you have a product based on the P2, you will need to create a separate product for devices using the M-SoM.
 While you may be able to use the same source code to build your application, the firmware binaries uploaded to the console will be different, so they need to be separate products.
 This generally does not affect billing as only the number of devices, not the number of products, is counted toward your plan limits.

 ### Third-party libraries

-Most third-party libraries are believed to be compatible between the P2 and M SoM as they share a similar MCU.
+Most third-party libraries are believed to be compatible between the P2 and M-SoM as they share a similar MCU.
 The exceptions include:

 - Libraries that are hardcoded to support only certain platforms by their PLATFORM_ID